 NYU School of Medicine is one of the nation's top-ranked medical schools.
 For 175 years, NYU School of Medicine has trained thousands of physicians and scientists who have helped to shape the course of medical history and enrich the lives of countless people.
 An integral part of NYU Langone Health, the School of Medicine at its core is committed to improving the human condition through medical education, scientific research, and direct patient care.
 For more information, go to med.nyu.edu, and interact with us on Facebook, Twitter and Instagram.

 In this role, the successful candidate is responsible for providing entry to moderate coordination of Research studies conducted at the Medical Center.
-Provides direct data and/or clinical research in support of clinical trials, studies and general research under direct supervision.
-Works with School of Medicine and Medical Center staff and departments, including Directors, Managers, Clinical Information Systems, Research Nursing and Regulatory Services.
-May also interface with patients and their families.
+Provides direct data and/or clinical research in support of clinical trials, studies, and general research under direct supervision.
+Works with School of Medicine and Medical Center staff and departments, including Directors, Managers, Clinical Information Systems, Research Nursing, and Regulatory Services as well as patients and their families.

 Report and Analysis: Tracks study milestones and patient accruals to help evaluate the progress of studies.
 As requested, extracts data, compiles data and assists in consolidating and analyzing data for publications, data collection from outside physicians offices, and for presentation to sponsoring and regulatory agencies.
 Reviews data with supervisor and then provides reports to all parties (e.g., data and safety monitoring committee, the principal investigator, sponsoring agency, etc.) on the progress of the study.
 Utilizes appropriate sources, gathers and compiles data, statistics and other materials as needed.
 May perform library searches and retrieve reference materials from various sources using Medline and PubMed.
 May request articles from medical journals.
 May prepare presentation for lectures and symposium, utilizing PowerPoint for slides.

-Minimum Qualifications: To qualify you must have a Associate's degree plus one year related experience or equivalent combination of education and experience.
+Minimum Qualifications: To qualify you must have an Associate's degree plus one year related experience or equivalent combination of education and experience.
 Computer literate with good interpersonal, writing and verbal communication skills.

 Qualified candidates must be able to effectively communicate with all levels of the organization.